 If you anticipate barriers related to the format or requirements of this course, if you have emergency medical information to share with me, or if you need to make arrangements in case the building must be evacuated, please let me know as soon as possible.
-This sample statement is posted on the web at: http://provost.missouri.edu/faculty/syllabus.html and at http://disabilityservices.missouri.edu/faculty/syllabus.php.

-If disability-related accommodations are necessary (for example, a note taker, extended time on exams, captioning), please register with the Office of Disability Services (http://disabilityservices.missouri.edu), S5 Memorial Union, 573- 882-4696, and then notify me of your eligibility for reasonable accommodations.
-For other MU resources for students with disabilities, click on "Disability Resources" on the MU homepage.
+If disability related accommodations are necessary (for example, a note taker, extended time on exams, captioning), please establish an accommodation plan with the Disability Center (http://disabilitycenter.missouri.edu), S5 Memorial Union, 573- 882-4696, and then notify me of your eligibility for reasonable accommodations.
+For other MU resources for persons with disabilities, click on "Disability Resources" on the MU homepage.